 Trends and Latest Developments

 Today, scholars continue to debate the extent to which Ethiopia and Liberia were truly independent during the colonial era.
-Some argue that their dependence on foreign powers limited their sovereignty, while others emphasize their success in avoiding formal colonization.
+Some argue that their dependence on foreign powers limited their sovereignty, while others stress their success in avoiding formal colonization.
 Recent research has focused on the agency of African actors in navigating the complexities of imperialism, highlighting the ways in which they shaped their own destinies, even in the face of overwhelming odds.

 Popular Opinions and Perspectives